anaisbetts/trickline/docs/perf-sync.md

 - SparseMap
   - Knows how to create Updatables for a certain "class" of thing (users, channels)
   - Conceptually like a Dictionary - you'll always get A Thing, but what you get might be either stale, or pending

+- "Model" aka ViewModels
+  - Easy to test!
+Just create them
+  - Properties that tell us when they change

 - Models and Updatables 2Gether In Love
   - Mention `when` and `toProperty`